I'm a provider

 However, the FAB system has been supplanted by that of the World Health Organization (WHO), which records the number of lineages in which dysplasia is seen (unilineage versus multilineage), separates the 5q- syndrome, and reduces the threshold maximum blast percentage for the diagnosis of MDS from 30% to 20% (see Policy Guidelines for WHO classification scheme for myeloid neoplasms).

-Several prognostic scoring systems for MDS have been proposed; the most commonly used is the International Prognostic Scoring System (IPSS).
+The most commonly used prognostic scoring system for MDS is the International Prognostic Scoring System (IPSS).
 The IPSS groups patients into one of four prognostic categories based on the number of cytopenias, cytogenetic profile and the percentage blasts in the bone marrow (see Policy Guidelines).
 This system underweights the clinical importance of severe, life-threatening neutropenia and thrombocytopenia in therapeutic decisions and does not account for the rate of change in critical parameters, such as peripheral blood counts or blast percentage.
 However, the IPSS has been useful in comparative analysis of clinical trial results and its utility confirmed at many institutions.
 A second prognostic scoring system incorporates the WHO subgroup classification that accounts for blast percentage, cytogenetics, and severity of cytopenias as assessed by transfusion requirements.
-The WPSS uses a 6-categorysystem which allows more precise prognostication of overall survival duration as well as risk for progression to AML.
+The WHO Classification-based Prognostic Scoring System (WPSS) uses a 6-category system, which allows more precise prognostication of overall survival (OS) duration as well as risk for progression to AML.
 This system, however, is not yet in widespread use in clinical trials.

 In 2008, a new WHO classification scheme replaced the term chronic myeloproliferative disorder (CMPD) with the term myeloproliferative neoplasms (MPN).
 These are a subdivision of myeloid neoplasms that includes the four classic disorders chronic myeloid leukemia (CML), polycythemia vera (PCV), essential thrombocytopenia (ET), and primary myelofibrosis (PMF); the WHO classification also includes chronic neutrophilic leukemia (CNL), chronic eosinophilic leukemia/hypereosinophilic syndrome (CEL/HES), mast cell disease (MCD), and MPNs unclassifiable (see Policy Guidelines).